 9) MOST importantly, Hinata is revealed to be Naruto's wife and Empress of the Western Empire.
 Surprising, right?
 Seriously, they could at least try to make it less obvious.

 Really?
+Really?
 Even her fangirl version was better than this, as she didn't want to share her Sasuke-kun with anyone else.

 Obviously, Ino and Tenten don't take it very well when they are ordered to become a part of the Uchiha harem.
+Because the author is a basher and has made Sasuke far worse than his canon counterpart ever was.

 13) Konoha is in shambles after several of its most prominent clans leave.